-- (a) Make sensitive use of local landscape features. - (b) Make generous provision for open green spaces which are linked to the wider natural environment and accessible to the public.
+- a) Make sensitive use of local landscape features. - b) Make generous provision for open green spaces which are linked to the

-High Quality design which takes full account of landscape and provides opportunities to access green space was strongly supported through the Neighbourhood Plan consultations, and Policy F2 helps give effect to this desire, especially when read in conjunction with the deign guide section of the Neighbourhood Plan.
+High Quality design which takes full account of landscape and provides opportunities to access green space was strongly supported through the Neighbourhood Plan consultations, and Policy H2 helps give effect to this desire, especially when read in conjunction with the Roche Parish Design Guide.
 Good design is important in making new development acceptable for the community and therefore enabling its delivery.